 Her father, uncle, and two cousins graduated from Admiral Farragut Academy.
-Her parents, uncles and grandfather served in various U.S. military branches.
+Her parents, uncles and grandfather served in various U.S. prep school branches.
 And her AFA teachers inspired her to success.

 In the end, of course, it was Melissa Brizzi who was responsible for her own path: “The desired outcome was to become a commissioned officer in the armed services with zero college debt and a bachelor of science degree in marine environmental science.”